alvx23/hpe-dev-portal/content/blog/end-to-end-easy-to-use-pipeline-for-training-a-model-on-medmnist-v2-using-hpe-machine-learning-development-environment-flask.md

 However, this is difficult to set up and difficult to manage: manual interaction with GPUs through code is often necessary when setting up distributed training, and, once set up, managing distributed training is cumbersome due to issues like fault tolerance.
 Fault tolerance refers to the ability of a system to gracefully handle and continue a training job even if something on the infrastructure level goes wrong, such as a device failing.
 Setting up a fault tolerant solution manually is an enormous lift on an ML team, and not normally within the scope of a researcher’s abilities.

 Determined not only takes away the need to automatically interface with individual GPUs, but is also fault-tolerant.
-Let’s take a look at how the [original training script](https://github.com/MedMNIST/experiments/blob/main/MedMNIST2D/train_and_eval_pytorch.py) handles running the model on GPUs:
+Let’s take a look at how the [original training script](https://github.com/MedMNIST/experiments/blob/main/MedMNIST2D/train_and_eval_pytorch.py) handles running the model on GPUs.

 In line 291, the `gpu_ids` are received from input arguments from the user: